 Some people can encounter issues with an itchy rash, red bumps, or more sweat and/or odor than usual as they transition to homemade deodorant.
 Yet don't let this prevent you from making the switch!
 Drinking plenty of water and dry brushing are two awesome ways to assist your body as it adjusts away from the chemical-laden deodorants you used to use.
 My #1 recommendation (drumroll, please!) is to detox your armpits.
 Sounds weird, I know!
 But it'll help speed up your body's adjustment period to this homemade deodorant.
 Katie at Wellness Mama has a great recipe for a detoxifying armpit clay mask that I swear by.

 In addition to detoxing your armpits, you may also want to consider detoxing your whole body.
 All the processed foods we eat contain chemicals that end up affecting the way we smell when we sweat.
-Try out our Thrive 7-Day Reset or Fresh Start 21-Day Cleanse to get started on a whole-body detox.
+Try out our Seasonal Cleanse or Seasonal Cleanse to get started on a whole-body detox.
 These cleanses are super easy to follow and just use whole, plant-based foods (no expensive supplements!) to gently clear your body of unwanted toxins.

 Best Natural Deodorant to Buy